zerospiel/docs/docs/user-create-cluster.md

 A cluster deployment typically involves:

-1. Credentials for the infrastructure provider (for example, AWS, vSphere).
+1. Credentials for the infrastructure provider (e.g. AWS, vSphere, etc).
 2. A template that defines the desired cluster configuration (for example, number of nodes, instance types).
 3. Submitting the configuration for deployment and monitoring the process.